-One of the less understood laws of the Torah is that of the Ben Sorer u’Moreh, the rebellious son:
+One of the less familiar laws in the Torah is that of the rebellious son:

 A tree can be straightened with a splint while still a sapling.
 It takes twenty years to grow an oak tree, but just a few months to grow a cucumber.